 Over the course of Trump’s presidency, news outlets solicited experts in law, national security, military service and, most recently of course, medicine.
 I was used to the stigma, even dismissal, of the mental health profession, but this was gut-punching.
 By now, Donald Trump’s mental instability was not only out in plain site, the country was reaping untold damage from it.
 Malignant Narcissism was the one common denominator.
 “Why,” I ruminated, “was Congress and the press still refusing to talk about it?”
 Was mental health held in such contempt that we didn’t even deserve a seat at the table?

 Which brings me to yesterday: when it all became clear.
-The American Psychiatric Association (APA), led by Jeffrey Lieberman, MD, had deliberately and strategically shut down Dr. Bandy Lee and her co-authors of “The Dangerous Case of Donald Trump.”
+The American Psychiatric Association (APA), led by Jeffrey Lieberman, MD, had deliberately and strategically shut down Dr. Bandy Lee and the co-authors of “The Dangerous Case of Donald Trump.”
 And they employed the assistance of The New York Times to do it.
 As Joshua Kendell details in his article,

 The New York Times lined up with the APA against Lee, publishing both an editorial in support of the new Goldwater rule and an op-ed by Lieberman in which he accused Lee of engaging in “clinical name-calling.”https://www.madinamerica.com/2020/04/muzzled-psychiatry-time-crisis/

 Due to social ignorance of mental health, the public would not know enough to question the APA’s authority, but The Times should have.